-9.3.2 What is an Engineering Portfolio?
+9.2.2 What is an Engineering Portfolio?

-An engineering portfolio is a short and concise summary of the content collected within the Team's engineering notebook.

-The engineering notebook is a complete documentation of the Team, outreach and fund-raising efforts, Team plans, and the Robot design.
-The engineering portfolio should include sample sketches, discussions and Team meetings, design evolution, processes, obstacles, goals and plans to learn new skills, and each Team member's concise thoughts throughout the journey for the season.
-The engineering portfolio is like the Team's cover letter or resume.
-Teams should be careful to include only the first name of Team members in their engineering portfolio.
+An engineering portfolio is a short and concise summary of the Team's engineering journey throughout their season.
+The engineering portfolio should include sketches, discussions and Team meetings, design evolution, processes, obstacles, goals and plans to learn new skills, and each Team member's concise thoughts throughout the journey for the season, the engineering portfolio is like the Team's CV or resume.